ananya-roy-prodhan/financial-analytics-projects/Credit_Risk/README.md

 ## Overview

 Lenders need to assess a borrower's risk of default quickly and consistently, at a volume manual review simply can't handle.
 This project builds a logistic regression model that predicts the probability of loan default from 12 borrower and loan attributes, then deploys it as a live Streamlit tool that returns a risk score in real time.
-The dataset covers over 32,000 loan applications, and the final model reaches an AUC of [insert your AUC score, e.g. 0.87], with results validated on a held-out 30% test set.
+The dataset covers over 32,000 loan applications, and the final model reaches an AUC of 0.85, with results validated on a held-out 30% test set.

 ## The Problem